 There is no contraindication to tooth whitening: it’s considered to be a safe procedure for all adult teeth.
-However, there are a lot of factors that need to be taken into consideration before it’s done:
+However, there are a lot of factors that need to be taken into consideration before it’s done.
+It is important to figure out first that will teeth whitening work for you?

 Do Your Teeth Really Need Whitening?